zrrrzzt/edemokrati/README.md

 ###getPostlisteSok

-Search a list of journals from a given period.
+Returns a list of journals.

 Pass an options object with the params.